Updated: May 16, 2024

 1. Pre-Arrival Support and Document Preparation

 The onboarding process effectively begins before the IEN even sets foot in Canada.
-Proactive support for credentialling, immigration, and initial licence applications can significantly reduce time-to-start.
+Proactive support for credentialing, immigration, and initial license applications can significantly reduce time-to-start.

-- Credentialling Guidance: Offer dedicated support for navigating the NNAS (National Nursing Assessment Service) and provincial regulatory body processes.
+- Credentialing Guidance: Offer dedicated support for navigating the National Nursing Assessment Service (NNAS) nnas.ca and provincial regulatory body processes.
 This could involve direct contact information for relevant bodies, workshops, or one-on-one advising sessions.
+Each provincial regulatory body, such as the British Columbia College of Nurses and Midwives (BCCM) bccnm.ca or the Ordre des infirmières et infirmiers du Québec (OIIQ) oiiq.org, has specific requirements.

 2. Comprehensive Orientation and Clinical Integration